Nuitka/Nuitka-website/doc/posts/nuitka-release-069.rst

 -  Standalone: The bytecode for the standard library had filenames pointing to the original installation attached.
-While these were not used, but replaced at runtime, they increased the size of the binary, and leaked information.
+While these were not used, but replaced at run time, they increased the size of the binary, and leaked information.

 -  Standalone: The path of ``sys.executable`` was not None, but pointing to the original executable, which could also point to some temporary